 For Tourists and International Visitors

-In Puerto Rico, especially when driving in San Juan, tourists from the United States and international visitors are generally not required to obtain a local driver's license for short-term visits, making it easy to travel to Puerto Rico with a driver's license from their home country.
+Wondering 'Can you drive in Puerto Rico with a US license?
+In Puerto Rico, especially when driving in San Juan, tourists from the United States and international visitors are generally not required to obtain your Puerto Rico driver's license for short-term visits, making it easy to travel to Puerto Rico with a driver’s license from their home country.
 Tourists often wonder, "Do you need a Real ID Act-compliant to go to Puerto Rico?"
 They can be reassured that they can typically use their valid license from their home country or a U.S. state for driving during their stay.
 International visitors need a valid license and an International Driving Permit (IDP) or a Real ID Act-compliant to travel to Puerto Rico and legally drive there.

 For Extended Stays and Residency

-If you're planning an extended stay or looking into establishing residency in Puerto Rico, getting a Puerto Rican driver's license and securing your Puerto Rico vehicle title involves several steps.
+If you're planning an extended stay or looking into establishing residency in Puerto Rico, getting a Puerto Rican driver's license and securing your car to Puerto Rico involves several steps.
 Additionally, knowing what states accept Puerto Rico licenses can be beneficial if you plan to travel back and forth to the mainland.
-Whether purchasing a car or shipping your current vehicle, you must get a driver's license to legally drive the streets of Puerto Rico.
+Whether purchasing a car or shipping your current vehicle, you must get a new license to drive the streets of Puerto Rico legally.
 You must do this within 30 days of registering your residency, a process simplified for those with a Real ID Act in Puerto Rico travel contexts.

-The process will begin by determining your eligibility for obtaining a Puerto Rican driver's license, part of learning how to establish residency in Puerto Rico based on your extended stay or residency status.
+The process will begin by determining your eligibility for obtaining a Puerto Rican DL, which is part of learning how to establish residency in Puerto Rico based on your extended stay or residency status.
 Locate the nearest Department of Transportation and Public Works (DTOP) office in your area, which is the Centro de Servicios al Conductor (CESCO) in Puerto Rico, and if required, schedule an appointment for your motor vehicle registration.

 Expect to Pay for Fees for a Puerto Rico Driver's License